-Exploring Hyperprolactinemia (High Prolactin) and its implications
+Exploring Hyperprolactinemia (High Prolactin) and its implications in low testosterone

 It has been discovered that men who suffer from hyperprolactinemia experience a wide variety of symptoms such as decreased sperm mobility and low libido.
 These can lead to a low-quality sex life and fertility problems.
 Even in the presence of relatively normal testosterone levels, hyperprolactinemia can have a significant negative impact on sexual health, leading to erectile dysfunction in worst cases.

 By normalizing prolactin levels, scientists have discovered that testosterone levels improve and the overall quality of life is enhanced as well.
 Correct prolactin levels are directly associated with a healthy testosterone metabolism.
 Therefore, patients who have low serum testosterone should seek treatment for improving prolactin levels first, before opting for testosterone replacement therapy.
 Once it has been discovered that the body responds well to hyperprolactinemia treatment, it might not be necessary to take advantage of testosterone replacement therapy.